 Malini Singh McDonald is a native New Yorker who has been involved in the arts for her entire life.
 A passionate and experienced artist and producer, Malini has twenty years of practical experience in the NYC theatre scene.
 She’s served the theatre in many aspects of which she’s very proud – actress, director, producer, stage manager, costume designer, prop designer, theatre reviewer, publicist, radio presenter, and writer/monologist.

-Malini received her BA in Theatre Arts and English Literature from Baruch College – where she is currently pursuing her MPA -and her MFA in Directing from the Actors Studio Drama School.
+Malini received her BA in Theatre Arts and English Literature and MPA from Baruch College, and her MFA in Directing from the Actors Studio Drama School.
 As a producer in the independent theatre scene, Malini mastered the skills of marketing and producing her work in an ever-growing and ever-changing theatre scene.

 In 2003, Malini and her husband, Ian McDonald, created Black Henna Productions with a handful of innovative artists.
 Every member of the company collaborates on every piece, either writing, acting, directing, designing, or filling any other role that fits their own personal skills with a commitment bringing new, exciting, and challenging theatre to the world.
 Black Henna’s past productions include Torch Song Trilogy; Deserters; Down the Road; The Unlikely Adventure of Race McCloud, Private Eye; Much Ado About Nothing; Twelfth Night; and Hamlet: The Viking Prince of Denmark.